brillout/wildcard-api/readme.md

   }

   if( err.isServerError ){
-    // The endpoint function throwed an uncaught error.
-    // There is a bug in the server code. alert(
+    // Your endpoint function throwed an uncaught error: there is a bug in your server code. alert(
       'Something went wrong on our side.
 We have been notified and we are working on a fix.' + 'Sorry...
 Please try again later.'